 Is there any time you shouldn’t do a Sidelying Release?

-- If there is a history of fast births, the Sidelying Release is probably not necessary.
+- If there is a history of fast births, and this one seems to repeat the ease, the Sidelying Release is probably not necessary.

 - In a labor that is progressing steadily there is likely no need.